-A sit down with two PhD students at CMIV Research School
+A sit down with two former PhD students at CMIV Research School

 Currently there are around twenty PhD students admitted to the CMIV research school.
-Here you get to meet tone of them, Bharti Kataria and former PhD student Mikael Forsgren.
+Here you get to meet two former PhD students, Bharti Kataria and Mikael Forsgren.

 What does CMIV mean for your research?

-Without CMIV it would´t be possible for me to conduct my research.
+Without CMIV it would not have been possible for me to conduct my research.
 It is an incredible strength to be able to work so close to clinical practice and skilled personnel.

 What is it like to combine research with clinical duty?